schoennenbeck/VMH-ImaginaryQuadraticNumberFields/README.md

 The algorithms we implemented deal with groups of the form $\operatorname{GL}_n(\mathbb{Z}_K)$ for $n=2,3$ and $K$ an imaginary number field.
 The following algorithms are available:
 * Computing a presentation (i.e. generators and defining relations).
 * Solving constructive membership problems (i.e. writing a given element in these generators).
-* Computing a contractible G-complex which can be used for homology computations with the GAP-package [HAP](http://hamilton.nuigalway.ie/Hap/www/).
+* Computing a contractible $G$-complex which can be used for homology computations with the GAP-package [HAP](http://hamilton.nuigalway.ie/Hap/www/).

 Most of these algorithms are also available for finite index subgroups of the base group (as long as we know the index and how to check for membership in this group).